Stratification of singular hyperkahler quotients: A local normal form for the underlying complex-Hamiltonian manifold

 \begin{proof} Let $R\to S^*$ be the composition of the isomorphism $R\to R^*$ induced by $\omega$ with the restriction map $R^*\to S^*$.
 Let $R\to S^\omega$ be the projection along the $H$-invariant complement of $S^\omega$ in $R$ (by complete reducibility).
 These maps give an $H$-equivariant surjective map $R\to S^*\times S^\omega/S$ with kernel $S^\omega\cap S$.
 Since $S$ is isotropic, we have $S^\omega\cap S=S$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{edlabpxd}] Let $p\in \mu_\C^{-1}(0)\aps{\mu_\R}$ and let $H=G_p$.
-Then, $T_p(G\cdot p)=\g/\h$ is isotropic in $T_pM$ so, by Lemma \ref{lggo05z1}, we have $T_pM/T_p(G\cdot p)=\h^\circ\times V$, where $V=(T_p(G\cdot p))^{\omega_\C}/T_p(G\cdot p)$ is the complex-symplectic slice at $p$.
-Thus, by the Linearised Holomorphic Slice Theorem (Theorem \ref{8w30qpuz}), a $G$-saturated neighbourhood of $p$ in $M\ass{\mu_\R}$ is $G$-equivariantly biholomorphic to a $G$-saturated neighbourhood of $q=[1,0,0]$ in the local model $E=G\times_H(\h^\circ\times V)$.
+\begin{proof}[Proof of Theorem \ref{vhb1qe4r}] Since $T_p(G \cdot p) \allowbreak \cong \g/\h$ is isotropic in $T_pM$, Lemma \ref{lggo05z1} implies that $T_pM/T_p(G\cdot p)\cong\h^\circ\times V$, where $V$ is the complex-symplectic slice at $p$.
+Thus, by Theorem \ref{8w30qpuz}, there is a $G$-saturated neighbourhood of $p$ in $M\ass{\mu_\R}$ which is $G$-equivariantly biholomorphic to a $G$-saturated neighbourhood of $q=[1,0,0]$ in $E = G\times_H(\h^\circ\times V)$.
 Note that by Proposition \ref{lopjs6qu}, $T_q(G\cdot q)$ is also isotropic with respect to the canonical complex-symplectic form on $E$.
-Note also that any $G$-invariant neighbourhood of the zero section $0_E=G\cdot q$ of $E$ contains a $G$-saturated neighbourhood, namely $G\times_HHB$ for a sufficiently small open ball $B$.
-Hence, it suffices to show that any two $G$-invariant complex-symplectic forms $\omega_\C$ and $\eta_\C$ on a $G$-invariant neighbourhood of the zero-section $0_E=G\cdot q$ in $E$ such that $T_q0_E$ is isotropic with respect to both can be deformed from one into the other by a $G$-equivariant biholomorphism on a possibly smaller neighbourhood of $0_E$.
-By the holomorphic Darboux--Weinstein theorem, it suffices to first find a deformation that makes them match on $0_E$.
-This is carried out by the linear algebra developed in Lemma \ref{snimazb2}, as we now explain.
+Note also that any $G$-invariant neighbourhood of the zero-section $0_E=G\cdot q$ of $E$ contains a $G$-saturated neighbourhood, namely $G\times_H(H\cdot B)$ for a sufficiently small open ball $B$.
+Hence, it suffices to show that, for any two $G$-invariant complex-symplectic forms $\omega_\C$ and $\eta_\C$ on a $G$-invariant neighbourhood of the zero-section $0_E=G\cdot q$ in $E$ such that $T_q0_E$ is isotropic with respect to both, there is a $G$-equivariant biholomorphism on a possibly smaller neighbourhood of $0_E$ which pulls back $\eta_\C$ to $\omega_\C$.
+By the holomorphic version of the Darboux--Weinstein given in Theorem \ref{bkd2nozc}, it suffices to find such a biholomorphism that makes them match on $0_E$.
+This can be reduced to a linear algebraic problem, as we now explain.
+The proof is inspired from \cite[Proposition 2]{los06}.